The Dominance and Monopolies Review: Germany

 In Germany, abuse of dominance infringements are normally pursued by the FCO in administrative procedures, which end in a finding of an infringement and cease-and-desist decision (Section 32 ARC) or a commitment decision (Section 32b ARC).
 Alternatively, the FCO can decide that there is no reason to intervene (Section 32a ARC) or close the proceedings.
 In an administrative procedure no fines can be imposed.

 The legal framework also allows for a fine procedure, but in practice abuse of dominance cases in Germany are run under the administrative procedure without imposition of fines.
-Fines can at least in theory be imposed against the company and individuals involved for infringements of Section 19, 20 ARC, the German abuse of dominance provisions (Section 81(2) No. 1, (4) ARC), as well as Article 102 TFEU (Section 81(1) No. 1 ARC).
+Fines can at least in theory be imposed against the company and individuals involved for infringements of Sections 19 and 20 of the ARC and the German abuse of dominance provisions (Section 81(2), No. 1 ARC), as well as Article 102 of the TFEU (Section 81(1), No. 2 ARC).
 In that case, the duration and gravity of the infringement is taken into account and the FCO's 2013 Fining Guidelines apply.
-The statutory maximum fines amount to €1 million for individuals and 10 per cent of the consolidated group turnover for an undertaking.46
+The statutory maximum fines amount to €1 million for individuals and 10 per cent of the consolidated group turnover for an undertaking.53

-Sections 32(2) ARC allows for behavioural remedies.
+Section 32(2) of the ARC allows for behavioural remedies.
 Thus, the FCO may impose all measures necessary to bring an infringement effectively to an end and that are proportionate to the infringement.
 This includes the right to impose measures that require action by the infringer.
-For instance, the FCO has ordered hotel online booking platforms HRS47 and Booking.com48 to delete best-price clauses from their contracts with hotel partners.
+For instance, the FCO has ordered hotel online booking platforms HRS54 and http://www.Booking.com55 to delete best-price clauses from their contracts with hotel partners.

-Section 32b ARC provides the possibility for companies to voluntarily offer commitments that are intended to address the preliminary competition concerns raised by the FCO during the proceedings.
-The parties can offer commitments of a behavioural or structural nature provided that they address adequately and effectively the competition concerns identified.
-Commitments which do not adequately remedy these concerns will not be accepted by the FCO.
-The FCO then adopts a decision which makes the commitments binding on the party under investigation.
-The main difference between a decision pursuant to Section 32 ARC and a commitment decision pursuant to Section 32b ARC is that the former contains a finding of an infringement while the latter makes the commitments binding without finally concluding whether there was an infringement.
-A commitment decision also concludes that there are no longer grounds for action by the FCO (in particular not for imposing a decision pursuant to Sections 32 or 32a ARC).
+Section 32b of the ARC provides the possibility for companies to voluntarily offer commitments that are intended to address the preliminary competition concerns raised by the FCO during the proceedings.
+The parties can offer commitments of a behavioural or structural nature, provided that they adequately and effectively address the competition concerns identified.
+Commitments that do not adequately remedy these concerns will not be accepted by the FCO.
+The FCO then adopts a decision that makes the commitments binding on the party under investigation.
+The main difference between a decision pursuant to Section 32 of the ARC and a commitment decision pursuant to Section 32b of the ARC is that the former contains a finding of an infringement while the latter makes the commitments binding without finally concluding whether there was an infringement.
+A commitment decision also concludes that there are no longer grounds for action by the FCO (in particular not for imposing a decision pursuant to Section 32 or 32a of the ARC).

 i Commencement of investigations and investigative powers